printedcom/rabbitmq-queue-bundle/README.md

             # this needs to be 2x of the heartbeat option
             read_write_timeout: 7200

-            # don't forget, that you should enable tcp keepalive in rabbitmq as well: https://www.rabbitmq.com/networking.html#socket-gen-tcp-options
+            # don't forget that you should enable tcp keepalive in rabbitmq as well: https://www.rabbitmq.com/networking.html#socket-gen-tcp-options
             keepalive: true

-            # keep this value high, because https://github.com/php-amqplib/RabbitMqBundle/issues/301
+            # keep this value high because https://github.com/php-amqplib/RabbitMqBundle/issues/301
             heartbeat: 3600

     producers: